muyangshi/GEV_ScaleMixture/GPD_Meeetings.md

   - use blue or some colored ink
 - [ ] Do a $X \sim N(0, \Sigma)$ model as pure AI model
 - [ ] Look at marginal GEV fit over time to spot if there is $\sigma_t$
-- [ ] Potentially look at north east US?
+- [ ] Ben: Potentially look at north east US?

 ## Dec.
 9 Monday Meeting with Likun/Ben